Parker Johnstone: CART/IndyCar

 A road course specialist, he drove in mainly road course races in the 1994 and 1995 CART/IndyCar seasons for Comptech Racing.
-Significantly, in his oval debut at the Michigan 500 in 1995, he qualified on the pole with a new track record, giving Honda its first ever champ car pole position.
+Significantly, in his oval debut at the 1995 Michigan 500, he qualified on the pole with a new track record, giving Honda its first ever champ car pole position.
 He dominated the race until sidelined with a mechanical problem.
 In 1995, he also set the closed course world speed record in excess of 238 mph.
 He then moved up and ran the full season in 1996.
 For 1997, he moved to Team Green Racing.
 Although he led several IndyCar races, his best CART finish was a second place that came in 1996 at the Long Beach Grand Prix.